GerHobbelt/tidy-html5/README.md

+Note: this is a patched version of HTML Tidy used for post-processing the markup on <https://seirdy.one/>.
+It adds support for the `referrerpolicy` attribute and switches boolean attribute values from the "attribute name" style to empty strings for XML output.
+[I submitted the former change as a PR](https://github.com/htacg/tidy-html5/pull/1095) but upstream development appears to have stagnated.

 # HTACG HTML Tidy

 All other READMEs and related materials can be found in [README/][100].
 Although all of our materials should be linked in this README, be sure to check this directory for documents we’ve not yet added to this document.